google/kf/docs/kf.dev/content/en/docs/developers/reference-apps/awwvision/_index.md

     ```

     {{% alert title="Save this output" color="warning" %}}
-    You will need the project ID and bucket name output from the previous
+    You will need the project ID and bucket name from the previous command to
-    command to locate and delete the contents of the bucket you created at the
-    end of this tutorial.
+    cleanup created resources once you finish the tutorial.
     {{% /alert %}}

 ## Deploy and test the app